-- Hair-Trigger Temper: Gets extremely angry very easily and with minimal provocation and usually deals with it by attacking Natsu.
+- Hair-Trigger Temper: Gets extremely angry with minimal provocation, and usually deals with it by attacking Natsu.

 - Hell-Bent for Leather: To play up her being Hotter and Sexier than Earth-Lucy, she wears leather pants and a corset.

 - In-Universe Nickname: Called "Scary-Lucy" by most of the Earth-land wizards, much to her annoyance.

-- Jerk with a Heart of Gold: Despite being violent and mean, she's a good person when it counts.
+- Jerk with a Heart of Gold: Despite being violent and mean, she's a good person and fights to ensure her guild survives.

 - The Lad-ette: Mostly fits the bill, though she's never seen drinking or making sexual remarks.